candyapplecorn/php-mysql-game-backup/README.md

 Users will be able to register, log in and out, and perform operations to play the game.

-The front end, or user interface, is an html page that makes and recieves data using ajax.
+The front end, or user interface, is an html page that sends and recieves data using ajax.
 It makes use of a stylish front end framework called "foundation".

 The back-end consists of several parts: